AlkaWildlife/alkawildlife.eu/en_GB/_md_pages/European-sousilk.md

 # Website

-We have created a website, under our current project, specifically for information about the souslik and updates on our projects involving them.
-Further, more detailed, information can be found there.
+For detailed, further information about sousliks, please visit our website entirely dedicated to sousliks.

 <div class="clearfix"></div>

 ![](/media/syslinavinici.jpg){: .wysiwyg-float-left}[syslinavinici.cz](https://www.syslinavinici.cz)

-The site is intended for the general public and in addition to information about the status of the Souslik in the Czech Republic, you will also find out about the winemakers and orchard owners who help support them and about our trademarks: “Souslik friendly vineyard” and “Souslik friendly orchard”.
+The site provides addition to information about the souslik status in the Czech Republic and  also details about the winemakers and orchard owners who help support sousliks.
+Information about our registered trademarks “Souslik friendly vineyard” and “Souslik friendly orchard” can be found there as well.

 <div class="clearfix"></div>

 # Projects

-We are engaged in a long term project with Sousliks.
-You can find out more information on our projects page [here](/projects).
+You can find out more information on our souslik projects [here](/projects).